When Life Gives You Lemons…

 And I can pursue my passions again, like motorcycle riding, photography, learning about the self, travel, and so much more.

-I’ve also come to realize and accept that life is about progress, not perfection.
+I’ve also come to realise and accept that life is about progress, not perfection.
 And above all else knowing, and believing, that I am enough.